jing-xiang/tp/docs/UserGuide.md

 ```dtd
 java -jar tp.jar
 ```
 5. Upon starting the application, you will be prompted to enter your PIN.
-The PIN is required to access the application.
+The user PIN is required to access the application.
 The app will prompt you to create your own PIN if it is your first time using the application.
 6. You can now start using LongAh! by entering commands into the command terminal.